 Richard Velayo, Ph.D., is Professor of Psychology at Pace University in New York City.
+He is also Associate Chair and Director of Masters Psychology Programs at Pace's Psychology Department (New York City campus).
 In 1993, he obtained his doctorate in the Combined Program in Education and Psychology from the University of Michigan (Ann Arbor), and specialized in the areas of Cognitive Psychology and Educational Technology.
 He obtained his M.A. degree in Applied Behavioral Analysis from the University of the Pacific (Stockton, CA), a B.A. in Psychology and B.A. in Sociology-Anthropology from De La Salle University (Manila, Philippines) (Magna Cum Laude).
 His scholarly interests and publications focus on pedagogical strategies to internationalize the psychology curriculum, and using multimedia and internet-based technologies as pedagogical tools.
 More specifically, his current scholarly interests include: (1) development of an assessment tool for multimedia learning, (2) applications of Internet-based technologies (IBTs) as teaching and research tools, and (3) pedagogical strategies to internationalize psychology courses.
 He has published in peer-reviewed journals such as The International Journal of Instructional Media, Journal of Instructional Psychology, Teaching of Psychology, Reading Improvement, NYS Psychologist, Educational Technology, Psychology Teaching and Learning, International Psychology Bulletin, and the International Psychologist.
-He has over 200 scholarly presentations, over 40 workshops/panels/invited addresses, over 50 symposia/conferences organized at various regional, national, and international psychology conferences including those of the American Psychological Association (APA), the American Psychological Society (APS), the Eastern Psychological Association (EPA), the National Institute on the Teaching of Psychology (NIToP), and the International Council of Psychologists.
-He is also been involved in the supervision of over 50 doctoral dissertations and masters theses.
+He has over 220 scholarly presentations, over 45 workshops/panels/invited addresses, over 55 symposia/conferences organized at various regional, national, and international psychology conferences including those of the American Psychological Association (APA), the American Psychological Society (APS), the Eastern Psychological Association (EPA), the National Institute on the Teaching of Psychology (NIToP), and the International Council of Psychologists.
+He is also been involved in the supervision of over 55 doctoral dissertations and masters theses.

 The courses he has taught at the graduate and undergraduate levels include Experimental Psychology, Cognitive Psychology, Instructional Psychology: Multimedia Applications, Research Design and Statistics, General Psychology, Psychology of Learning, Developmental Psychology, Behavior Modification, Critical Thinking and Problem Solving, and Psychology of Personal Adjustment.
 Dr. Velayo has taught at De La Salle University, Montana State University, and the University of Michigan, before coming to Pace University in 1994 as a full-time faculty member of the Psychology Department.
 In addition to being the Editor-in-chief of the “Psych Eye” newsletter (official newsletter of Pace University’s Psychology Department, NYC), he is also an active reviewer of a number of publications including Associate Editor of the International Psychology Bulletin, editorial board member of the International Journal of Instructional Media and the Journal on School Education, and a reviewer for the Computers in Teaching Section of the Teaching of Psychology.
 The New York State Psychological Association awarded him the Virginia Staudt Sexton Award for Early Career Contributions to Academic Psychology (1997), the Distinguished Service Award (2002), and the Wilhelm Wundt Award for Outstanding Research Contributions to Academic Psychology and Service to NYSPA (2007).
 He is also the recipient of the 2000 Distinguished Award for Outstanding Service at Pace’s Employee Recognition Ceremony.
 In 2012, he was recognized as a “Guest of Honor” for Outstanding Contributions to Psychology at the 24th Annual Greater New York Conference on Behavioral Research (Fordham University, New York).
 In 2013, he received the "Henry P. David International Mentoring Award" from the Division of International Psychology of the American Psychological Association.